 Reed College is a member of the Oregon Alliance of Independent Colleges and Universities.
 With prior approval of the registrar’s office to cross-register, Reed students who are enrolled full time at Reed are eligible to register at a number of other independent colleges in Oregon for one course each semester in fall and spring, at no additional fee.
-These courses and grades appear on the Reed transcript, but the grades are not included in calculating the Reed grade point average.
+Cross-registered courses and grades appear on the Reed transcript, but the grades are not included in calculating the Reed grade point average.

 During the junior or senior years students have the option of taking, as part of their regular academic load, a maximum of two units of work on a credit/no credit basis.
-Such a course may not be used to meet the college distribution requirements, the requirements for the major, or the requirements for the division, and may not be taken in the student's major department.
+Such a course may not be used to meet the college distribution requirements, the requirements for the division, or the requirements for the major or minor, and may not be taken in the student's major department.
 If the work for the course is judged to be of C level or higher, the grade is reported as Cr (Credit); if the work is at the level of C− or lower, it is to be reported as NCr (No Credit).
 In neither case is the grade or unit value used in the grade point computation.
 An enrolled student who chooses to audit a course may do so with the instructor’s permission, but no record is made of the audited course in the permanent student record.

 Leave of Absence and Withdrawal from the College

 Students may obtain a copy of their transcript or have one sent to a third party by submitting a signed request to the registrar’s office.
-Normally transcripts will be mailed within three working days of receipt of the order.
+Normally transcripts will be sent within three working days of receipt of the order.
 Additional information about student access to grades is found under “Evaluation,” earlier in this section.